-Everything you need to know to DIY (do-it-yourself) repair a malfunctioning or broken dock connector in your iPhone.
+Everything you need to know to DIY repair a broken dock connector in your iPhone

 There are lots of things that can go wrong with the dock connector in your iPhone.
 Bad chargers can cause pins to break off, water or moisture can leave your iPhone unable to charge, among many other issues that could arise.
 No matter what the issue is, replacing the dock connector assembly should fix the problem.
 A DIY iPhone repair will also cost you far less than the price of a new iPhone.
 So if you think it's worth a shot, follow along and we'll walk you through fixing your dock connector step by step!

-- How to replace the dock connector in an iPhone 4S
+2. How to replace the dock connector in an iPhone 5c

-- How to replace the dock connector in an AT&T/GSM iPhone 4
+3. How to replace the dock connector in an iPhone 5

 The iPhone 5 brought with it the first radical change to the way we charge our iPhones.
 It dropped the standard 30-pin dock that Apple had been using for many years in iPhones, iPads, and classic iPods.
 The Lightning dock brought with it a charger that could be inserted either way making it more convenient.
 It also has less moving parts and pins in the actual assembly.
 Unfortunately, that doesn't mean debris buildup can't cause corrosion or other damage.
 If your iPhone 5 won't recognize a charger at all and you've tried numerous cables and outlets, it may be time to replace the Lightning dock.